Sharon-Bures/Deep-Learning-Project/README.md

 Authors: Sophie Berchtold, Sharon Bures, and Cara Grimm

-Course: Deep Learning for the Social Sciences (SS 2024)
+Course: Deep Learning for Social Sciences (SS 2024)

 ## Project Overview
 This Project investigates the application of GNNs for detecting fake news by analyzing the relationships and structures within social media data.
 The Project is documented in the deep-learning.ipynb notebook.